jmarcgit/Windows-10-Docker/README.md

 "dns": ["8.8.4.4", "8.8.8.8"],
 "storage-opts": ["size=30GB"]
 }
 - fixed-cidr : change the adress range of the containers nat network.
-Default range was conflicting with my VPN.
+Default range was conflicting with my VPN
 - dns : containers don't use DNS by default.
 I use Google DNS servers
-- storage-opts : the default max storage per image is 20GB.
+- storage-opts : the default max storage per image is 20GB

 If you want to uninstall :